Unit4/ExtensionKit.Templates/README.md

-# Extensions Kit Flow samples
+# Extensions Kit Flow Templates

 This repository contains a collection of Unit4 Extensions Kit Flows.